 Why are minor parties and independents important?

-- They add to debate on bills introduced by both the government and opposition, and can also introduce A bill introduced by someone in Parliament who isn’t a Minister, meaning it is not backed by the government.private bills on issues they feel aren’t being addressed in Parliament.
+1. They add to debate on bills introduced by both the government and opposition, and can also introduce A bill introduced by someone in parliament who isn’t a Minister, meaning it’s not backed by the government.private bills on issues they feel aren’t being addressed in Parliament.

-Find who the candidates are in your electorate
+Find out who the candidates are in your electorate

-One of the two things you vote for in a federal election is which candidate will become the Member of Parliament (MP) who represents your electorate.
+One of the two things you vote for in a federal election is which candidate will become the MP who represents your electorate.
 If you’re not quite sure what that sentence means, no problem – let’s break it down below!

 1. What is an electorate?